vsan46/coupon_collector_problem/README.md

 Biology: Estimating the number of species in an ecosystem or samples needed for gene sequencing.

 Marketing & Games: Calculating the pulls needed in "gacha" games or collecting all toys in a series (e.g., cereal boxes).

+# Solution to Problem
+coupon_collector_problem.ipynb

+# Simulation to see convergence
+coupon_collector_simulation.ipynb